getvariant/variant-java-demo/readme.md

   </tr>
 </table>

-If a session is targeted for control in both variations, it traverses the existing code path.
-If a session is targeted for control experience in one of the variations, and to a variant experience in the other, it traverses the new code path, impelementing a _proper_ variant.
-Finally, a session can be targeted for variant experiences in both variations, in which case the session traverses a _hybrid_ variant.
+If a session is targeted for control in both variations, it is served the existing `Veterinarians` page with two columns.
+If a session is targeted for control experience in either variation, and to a variant experience in the other, it sees a _proper_ variant of the `Veterinarians` page with one extra column.
+Finally, if a session is targeted for variant experiences in both variations, it is served the _hybrid_ variant of the `Veterinarians` page with two extra columns.

 Hybrid variants are optional with Variant: by default, Variant will not target sessions to hybrid experiences — this is the _disjoint_ concurrrency model.

 However, in this demo, the more complex _conjoint_ concurrency model is demonstrated.
 It supports the hybrid experience when both the new feature and the new link are present.